calipho-sib/nextprot-docs/help/tools.md

 **BLAST**

-neXtProt provides access to a simple BLAST implementation in the Medical, Interactions, Localization, Sequence, Proteomics and Structures entry views.
+neXtProt provides access to a simple BLAST implementation in the Interactions, Localization, Sequence and Proteomics entry views.
 To find other entries in neXtProt containing the same or a similar sequence, you can:

 * BLAST the entire sequence by clicking on the "BLAST sequence" button
 * Select part of the sequence (shown highlighted) and click on the "BLAST selection" button